auth0/docs/articles/connections/enterprise/azure-active-directory/v2/index.md

 ![Add connection](/media/articles/connections/enterprise/azure-active-directory/enterprise-connections.png)

 Select **Microsoft Azure AD**.
-In the **Configuration** tab you will configure global settings, including data about the app registration you just created in Auth0.

 You will be asked to provide the appropriate settings, including data about the app registration you just created in Auth0.

 ![Dashboard Config](/media/articles/connections/enterprise/azure-active-directory/create-azure-ad-connection.png)